Jubriladams78/jubriladams78.github.io/README.md

                     Non-profit empowering children and adults with disabilities, serving thousands of individuals annually across multiple Chicagoland locations.
                 </p>
                 <ul>
-                    <li>Provide 24/7 on-call and on-site support for Linux and Windows servers, network devices, and user endpoints across multiple branch offices and the main campus.</li>
+                    <li>Delivered 24/7/365 support for core infrastructure, applications, and network connectivity, improving system reliability for a multi-site nonprofit with dozens of locations.</li>
-                    <li>Administer servers and user accounts, including patching, basic hardening, and backup tasks to improve reliability and security.</li>
+                    <li>Administered Linux and Windows Server environments, including user management, patching, antivirus, and basic hardening, to support secure access for staff and clients.</li>
-                    <li>Manage network connectivity and basic security between branch offices and head office, coordinating with ISPs and vendors as needed.</li>
+                    <li>Managed WAN connectivity and basic network security between 40+ branch offices and the head office, working with routers, switches, firewalls, VPNs, and DNS.</li>
-                    <li>Support VoIP infrastructure using Cisco Unified Communications Manager and network printers, helping ensure minimal downtime for staff and clients.</li>
+                    <li>Designed and supported a Cisco Unified Communications Manager VoIP network for ~50 users, improving communication quality and uptime.</li>
+                    <li>Implemented and documented network infrastructure for more than 150 networked printers, registers, and endpoints, reducing recurring incidents and improving change management.</li>
                 </ul>
             </div>
         </div>